huggingface/blog/introducing-idefics.md

 ## Training Data

-IDEFICS was trained on a mixture of openly available datasets: Wikipedia, PMD and LAION, as well as a new 115B token dataset called [OBELICS](https://huggingface.co/datasets/HuggingFaceM4/OBELICS) that we created.
-OBELICS consists of 141M interleaved image-text documents scraped from the web, containing 353M images.
+IDEFICS was trained on a mixture of openly available datasets: Wikipedia, Public Multimodal Dataset and LAION, as well as a new 115B token dataset called [OBELICS](https://huggingface.co/datasets/HuggingFaceM4/OBELICS) that we created.
+OBELICS consists of 141 million interleaved image-text documents scraped from the web and contains 353 million images.

 We provide an [interactive visualization](https://atlas.nomic.ai/map/f2fba2aa-3647-4f49-a0f3-9347daeee499/ee4a84bd-f125-4bcc-a683-1b4e231cb10f) of OBELICS that allows exploring the content of the dataset with [Nomic AI](https://home.nomic.ai/).

-The complete details of the IDEFICS architecture, training methodology, and evaluations, as well as information about the dataset are available in the [model card](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct) and our [research paper](TODO).
+The details of IDEFICS' architecture, training methodology, and evaluations, as well as information about the dataset are available in the [model card](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct) and our [research paper](TODO).

 ## Ethical evaluation

-At the outset of this project, through a set of discussions, the team developed an ethical charter (https://huggingface.co/blog/ethical-charter-multimodal) that would help steer decisions made during the project.
+At the outset of this project, through a set of discussions, we developed an ethical charter (https://huggingface.co/blog/ethical-charter-multimodal) that would help steer decisions made during the project.
 This charter sets out values, including being self-critical, transparent, and fairness which we have sought to pursue in how we approached the project itself and the release of this model.

 As part of the release process, we internally evaluated the model for potential biases by adversarially prompting the model with images and text that might elicit responses we do not want from the model (a process known as red teaming).
 We also carried out a more systematic evaluation of potential biases in the model.

-Please try out IDEFICS with the demo (link) and let us know your feedback by using the community tab!
-We are committed to improving these models and making large multimodal AI models more accessible to everyone.
+Please try out IDEFICS with the [demo](TODO) and let us know your feedback by using the community tab!
+We are committed to improving these models and making large multimodal AI models more accessible to the machine learing community.

 ## Getting Started with IDEFICS

-IDEFICS models are available on Hugging Face.
+IDEFICS models are available on the Hugging Face Hub.
 Here is code sample to try it out:

 ```python
 import torch